kbekiroglu/kbekiroglu.github.io/_portfolio/portfolio-2.md

 Finally, I investigated the root cause of failures and searched for possible solutions.
 I analyzed the risks related to the failures and proposed solutions to minimize them.
 I also owned and managed the development of prototype and testing tools, including a Python application and an R-pi/Arduino apparatus to speed up the testing process.

-Overall, my experience developing control systems and algorithms for the Ninja Nespresso & Coffee/Tea Makers have given me valuable skills in defining and developing product features, testing, documentation, risk management, and troubleshooting.
+Overall, my experience developing control systems and algorithms for the Nespresso & Coffee/Tea Makers have given me valuable skills in defining and developing product features, testing, documentation, risk management, and troubleshooting.